oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-integration-test-for-your-send-mail-code/rule.md

 ---

-The code below shows how you could use TestSmtpServer to test your send mail code:​
+The code below shows how you could use TestSmtpServer to test your send mail code:

-​DotNetOpenMailProvider provider = new DotNetOpenMailProvider();
+DotNetOpenMailProvider provider = new DotNetOpenMailProvider();
 NameValueCollection configValue = new NameValueCollection();
 configValue["smtpServer"] = "127.0.0.1";
 configValue["port"] = "8081";